 The North Carolina Department of Public Instruction (NCDPI), provides oversight to all PSUs.
-The Office of Federal Programs (OFP) at DPI supports over \$600,000,000 in federal funds provided to PSUs each year.
+The Office of Federal Programs (OFP) at DPI supports over \$600,000,000 in ESEA authorized federal funds provided to PSUs each year.
+In addition, the office oversees all ESSER funds.
 The primary role of OFP is to provide grants administration, program monitoring, data collection and reporting.
 The goal of OFP is to facilitate the necessary technical assistance to ensure not only compliance, but quality programs for students.